GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-56/index.md

-Previously, building content headers that scrolled normally until sticking to the top of the viewport required listening to scroll events and switching an element’s position from relative to fixed at a specified threshold.
+Previously, building content headers that scrolled normally until sticking to the top of the viewport required listening to scroll events and switching an element's position from relative to fixed at a specified threshold.
 It was difficult to synchronize, and often results in small visual jumps.

 Chrome now supports CSS